-This tells you the percent of residents that have had a urinary tract infection.
-UTI's are routinely associated with facilities with lower levels of hygiene.
-More frequent bathing limits the percentage of residents in a nursing home who suffer from UTI's.
-Note that this statistic is sometimes skewed by the fact that nursing homes have incongruent reporting standards for urinary tract infections.
+This tells you the percentage of patients that have had a urinary tract infection.
+UTI's are often caused by lower quality nursing care.
+Better hygiene protocols limits the number likelihood of residents sustaining infections.
+Keep in mind that this metric is sometimes skewed by the fact that nursing homes have incongruent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

-This figure indicates the percentage of long-term stay patients receiving antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may indicate that a nursing home is using these medications to control patient behavior.
+This tells you the percent of long-term stay residents taking antipsychotic drugs.
+While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these medications are being used appropriately.
+In limited cases, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication